About Us

 1931

-Detroit Federation of Teachers chartered as AFT Local 231 (uniting separate men’s and women’s locals)
+Detroit Federation of Teachers chartered as AFT Local 231 (uniting separate men’s and women’s unions to become first AFT local in Michigan)

 1935

-Michigan Federation of Teachers is formed by locals from Detroit, Grand Rapids, University of Michigan, Kalamazoo, and Highland Park
+In January 1935, the Michigan Federation of Teachers (MFT) is formed by AFT locals from Detroit, Grand Rapids, Highland Park, Kalamazoo, and University of Michigan.

-In January 1935, Walter Bergman (Detroit FT, standing, 2nd from right) elected first MFT president
+Walter Bergman (DFT 231, standing, 2nd from right) was elected founding president of the MFT.

 1937